Navkiran23/DubSpot/README.md

 5. after the / you can enter the exact link for the webpage you wish to access for course finder it would be: Type in localhost:3000/coursefinder

-7. We reccomend starting at the login and typing in these credentials.
-You can press the login with your username: admin@gmail.com and password: admin.
+6. At the log in you can sign up/ login with whichever credentials you like!

-8. Then you should be able to use the navbar to navigate
+7. Then you should be able to use the navbar to navigate

 testing the system:
 1. Run npm test in the terminal but the server has to be running in another terminal